AnyChart/docs.anychart.com/Basic_Charts/TreeMap_Chart.md

 * *{%size}*
 * *{%value}*

-Please note that values and sizes of parent elements are calculated automatically, so you do not need to specify them in data.
-The *{%value}* and *{%size}* tokens work anyway.
+Please note that values and sizes of parent elements are calculated automatically, so you do not need to specify them in data – the *{%value}* and *{%size}* tokens work anyway.

 You can use a custom data field and a custom token of the same name, like in this sample: